EMERGING MARKETS-Latam currencies slide as China worries dent risk appetite

 Aug 15 (Reuters) - Brazil's real and Mexico's peso fell against the dollar on Monday, tracking other emerging market currencies as worries about China's economic growth dented risk appetite, while Hungary's forint was set for its worst session since May against the euro.

-The forint's EURHUF= 1.7% slide was triggered by rating agency S&P lowering Hungary's credit rating outlook to negative from stable.
+The forint's EURHUF= 1.7% slide was triggered by S&P lowering Hungary's credit rating outlook to negative from stable.

 The forint has slumped more than 7% so far this year, far underperforming other central and eastern European currencies.
 A broader basket of emerging market currencies .MIEM00000CUS is down about 4%.